Educational Psychology - School Psychology Specialization

 Program work within Educational Psychology is developed and guided by a strong conceptual framework, the standards from the National Council for the Accreditation of Teacher Education (NCATE), guidelines from the American Psychological Association (APA), American Educational Research Association (AERA), and National Association of School Psychologists (NASP), and the sound, professional judgment of an experienced and caring faculty.

 The Texas Tech University Educational Psychology Program offers the only Ph.D. level specialization in School Psychology in West Texas, or an area spanning approximately 84,000 square miles.
-Students are guided by five core faculty members: Dr. Dave Richman, Dr. Lucy Barnard-Brak, Dr. Stacy Carter, and Dr. Tara Stevens, in addition to a clinical coordinator, Brook Roberts.
+Students are guided by core faculty members: Dr. Tara Stevens and Dr. Joy Wang in addition to a clinical coordinator, Brook Roberts.
 Training includes research and practical opportunities through the Texas Tech Clinic for School Psychology, Counseling, and Early Childhood Devlopment, intensive school-based application experiences, and a specialized course sequence in Applied Behavior Analysis, which satisfies course requirements needed to apply for the BCBA certification.
 Students may also pursue a 36 hours master's degree in Educational Psychology that allows them to take school psychology coursework.
 They may then apply to the doctorate program.

 What Will I Study And For How Long?